 Refinancing - Breakeven and More

 It’s hard to know whether or not you should refinance.
-You have to make some assumptions, and have to do a little bit of math, and even then you probably won’t get a cut and dry answer.
+You have to make some assumptions and have to do a little bit of math, and even then you probably won’t get a cut and dry answer.
 However, you can improve your chances by understanding a few concepts like breakeven and amortization.

 Rules of Thumb

 Using this rule of thumb, you may decide that you should refinance if you’ll keep your loan for at least 20 months -- after that, you’re ahead by $100 per month.
 Most people who use this approach suggest that it makes sense to refinance if your breakeven point is within two years or so, and that’s not terrible advice.
-However, this method oversimplifies things, and it’s worth your while to get a better understanding of your loan before making a big decision.
+This method oversimplifies things, and it’s worth your while to get a better understanding of your loan before making a big decision.
 After all, this is probably the largest loan you’ll ever deal with.

 Start with the basics: why should you refinance?
 It only makes sense if you’ll end up saving money or solving a problem.
 An example of a problem solution is that you may want to get out of an adjustable rate mortgage (ARM); refinancing into a fixed rate mortgage means you’ll always know what your monthly payment will be.